cmu-delphi/delphi-epidata/docs/api/covidcast-signals/usa-facts.md

 |Staten Island      |Richmond County    |36085          |

-USAFacts reports cases and deaths for each of these counties, but *also* reports New York City unallocated numbers.
-We split unallocated cases and deaths evenly among the five NYC FIPS, which results in non-integer counts.
+USAFacts reports cases and deaths for each of these counties, but *also* reports New York City counts not allocated to a specific county.
+We split unallocated cases and deaths evenly among the five counties, which results in non-integer counts.

 All NYC counts are mapped to the MSA with CBSA ID 35620, which encompasses all five boroughs.
 All NYC counts are mapped to HRR 303, which intersects all five